 When you have paid your deposit and signed your contract, then 'exchange of contracts' can take place.
 Exchange of contracts means that your solicitor and our solicitor actually 'swap' the signed contracts.
 You are then legally bound to buy the home and we are legally bound to sell it - so neither of us can change our minds!
-We'll give you a date on which you can move into your home as soon as it is ready.
-This date is called the 'completion date' and will normally be 10 working days after your home is ready to move into.
+We'll give you a date on which you can move into your home as soon as it is ready, this date is called the 'completion date'.
 If your home is still under construction we will let you know when it is ready and then arrange a completion date.
 This is known as 'completion on notice'.